 Africa may seem far away, but there are some things you can do to help!
 When you buy wood or furniture, ask if the wood has been certified.
 This means the wood was taken in a way approved by forestry experts.
-Buying certified wood encourages logging companies in Africa to follow wildlife laws that help protect gorillas and other African animals.
+Buying certified wood encourages logging companies in Africa to follow wildlife laws that help protect gorillas and other African wildlife.

-Did you know that cellphones have a connection to the well-being of gorillas and other animals in central Africa?
+Did you know that cellphones have a connection to the well-being of gorillas and other wildlife in central Africa?
 Here's the 411: cellphones contain a rare ore called coltan (short for columbite-tantalite).
 This metal is found in central Africa, and increased mining operations to get the coltan means habitat loss and increased hunting pressure on gorillas and other wildlife.
 Surprisingly, wildlife reserves suffer most from mining.
 With the increased popularity of cellphones, thousands of illegal miners have invaded the protected parks.
 Needing food, they have hunted gorillas and elephants to near extinction in these areas.

-San Diego Zoo Global, along with Eco-Cell, a cellular phone recycling company, has a cellphone-recycling program at both the San Diego Zoo and the San Diego Zoo Safari Park to encourage visitors to recycle.
+San Diego Zoo Wildlife Alliance, along with Eco-Cell, a cellular phone recycling company, has a cellphone-recycling program at both the San Diego Zoo and the San Diego Zoo Safari Park to encourage visitors to recycle.
 Our cellphone recycling program helps to keep those obsolete cellphones, chargers, and old batteries out of landfills and to reduce a little of the coltan demand at the same time.
 We have cellphone collection boxes at our two facilities, so it's really easy to simply drop off those old phones and accessories, working or not.
 There is no recycling fee to drop off your phone.
 All cellphones and accessories collected are reused or properly recycled.
 Every little bit helps!